antaww/tcgcollector-scraper/README.md

 - `--jp`: Enable to extract Japanese cards (uses the URL "/cards/jp")
 - `--sort-by`: Sort by rarity (`rarityDesc` for descending or `rarityAsc` for ascending)
 - `--force`: Ignore the initially detected page limit, but will automatically stop when there are no more images
+- `--csv`: CSV file in the "datas" folder to read card information from (see CSV Scraping below)

 ### Examples